domeger/Splunk/README.md

-# Code42 Splunk App
+# Code42 App for Splunk

 This Splunk App connects to a Code42 Enterprise server for importing and syncing event data between Code42 and Splunk.

 ## Getting Started

+An installed and configured Code42 Enterprise Server is required.
+You cannot complete the Code42 App for Splunk setup process without an installed Code42 Enterprise server.
-You'll need a Code42 Server when you go through the setup process during the install for this app.
-Splunk will automatically guide you through the setup process.
+Splunk guides you through the setup process, but you may also read the Code42 App for Splunk installation article at the [Code42 Support][support] site.

 ### Install Prerequisites

-The Python scripts embedded inside this app have several required dependencies that need to be installed for events to import successfully.
+The Python scripts embedded in this app have several dependencies that need to be installed for events to import successfully.

 1. Check your Splunk server's system Python path.